academe/wc-multiple-packages/readme.txt

 == Changelog ==

+= 1.2.2 =

+* hystericallyme removed from contributers as it appears to be an official collaboration, which wasn't the intention.
+* Issue #10 fix.

 = 1.2.1 =
 * Change of name for consistency with wordpress.org slug.
 * Added link to github project page.